Home โ€บ Products โ€บ Wet Collectors

 Hydromax WCCAB

-Clean-air booth configuration that combines an enclosed work station with integrated wet collection.
-Ideal for operators performing grinding, deburring, or finishing on combustible metals who need both containment and capture in a single footprint.
+A clean-air booth that puts an enclosed work station and wet collection in one unit.
+Good fit for an operator grinding, deburring, or finishing combustible metal who needs both containment and capture in a single footprint.

 Motor: 15 HP